THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 B. Responsibilities

-Through issuance of this policy UCHC advises all employees involved in the capitalization of fixed assets that the principles outlined in this document shall be adhered to.
-Further, the responsibility for documenting the appropriateness of project allocations and costs rests with Facilities Management, Materials Management and Accounting personnel.
+Through issuance of this policy UCH advises all employees involved in the capitalization of fixed assets that the principles outlined in this document shall be adhered to.
+Further, the responsibility for documenting the appropriateness of project allocations and costs rests with Facilities Management, Logistics Management and Accounting personnel, based on communications with individual project owners/managers.

-Purchase requests shall be made on-line on a purchase requisition form.
+Purchase requests shall be made on-line using the HuskyBuy System.
 The disbursement may be approved if the department has sufficient funds available.
-The requisition must be completed with the necessary sub code.
-The requisition will then be sent to the Purchasing Department where it will receive approval and the purchase order (PO) will be prepared based on the requisition.
+The requisition must be completed with the necessary FOAPAL.
+The requisition will then be routed through the HuskyBuy approval process and the purchase order (PO) will be prepared based on the requisition.

-The Materials Management personnel are generally responsible for handling the receipt of equipment, tagging the items, maintaining the inventory lists and processing all paperwork associated with transfers, surplus, etc. as well as maintaining the fixed asset subsidiary ledger FFX.
+The Logistics Management personnel are generally responsible for handling the receipt of equipment, tagging the items, maintaining the inventory lists and processing all paperwork associated with transfers, surplus, etc. as well as maintaining the fixed asset subsidiary ledger in Banner.

-The Purchasing Department has the responsibility of ensuring that the requisition forms and the purchase orders have the proper fund and account codes for input into the system
+The Purchasing Department has the responsibility of ensuring that the requisition forms and the purchase orders have the proper FOAPAL codes before finalizing requisitions and PO's

-Purchasing should consult the Accounting when there are questions about the proper accounts to use or the coding of capital assets.
+Purchasing should consult with Accounting when there are questions about the proper accounts to use or the coding of capital assets.

 The Accounting Department on a monthly basis has the responsibility, as needed, to:

-a) record the monthly activity in FFX in the appropriate asset account in the plant fund in FRS,
+a) record the monthly activity in Banner in the appropriate fixed asset account in Banner,

 b) ensure that the account codes are complete and accurate and that repair and maintenance related expenditures are not capitalized,